Is Cocoa Butter Good For Tattoos? How & When To Use It

 For a tattoo, which one is good: cocoa butter or aquaphor?

 Cocoa butter hydrates and improves skin moisturization and can be used as a tattoo aftercare product once the tattoo has healed.
-However, Aquaphor aids the initial healing of the inflamed skin.
+However, using Aquaphor for tattoos aids the initial healing of inflamed skin.
 Therefore, both are good aftercare products that can be used for different purposes.
+On this note, you must explore more about Aquaphor for tattoos, such as how to use it to get maximum benefits.
 However, consult your tattoo artist or a professional healthcare provider before using either.

 Key Takeaways